georgejkaye/circuit-cj/log.md

 # 2022-06-27

 - Finish implementing hierarchical hypergraphs
+- Modify how subcircuits are used
+- Gates for thicker width wires are now implemented as subcircuits
+- Multiplexers are now implemented as subcircuits

+# 2022-06-28

+- Fix composite logic gate labels
-  - Adjust dot generation to expand 'macros'
+- Add option to expand dot graphs to show implementation of subcircuits
-- Examples
-  - CPU
+- Complete CPU example
-  - Fibonacci
-  - Sorting network